 One of the key concepts during the Understand phase is to really get to know your users.
 For this, we recommend a classic UX tool: Personas.

 What are personas, and why are they so useful to define at the start of your implementations?

-Personas are fictional representations of the actual users you are building for.
+Personas are fictional representations of the actual users for whom you are building.
 They are based on a set of common behaviors, actions, and expectations.
 Creating personas will help you understand your users, standardize their needs, and get to solutions faster.

 In the context of the UX, personas are critical for the following reasons:

 The UX is highly collaborative.

 Understanding how different personas use data will help create great app experiences.